Are you having issues with your yeast bread baking? Troubleshooting help is here!

 - Sour - too long of a rising period or poor quality ingredients.

-- Stale flavor - Old flour.
+- Stale flavor - Old flour or butter that has taken on refrigerator odors.

-Crust Problems
+Crust problems

 - Tough - too much handling of the dough or not enough rising time.